abhishek222/DevTinder-UI/README.md

 - build the user card on feed
 - Edit profile feature
 - show toast Message on save of profile
-- See all my connections
+- New Page - See all my connections
-- see all connection requests
+- New Page - see all connection requests
+- feature - accept or reject connection request

+remaining -

+- send/ ignore request
+- signup
+- e2e test

 - body
   Navbar